MLM law in 50 states, IRS Publication 911, the MLM Textbook, as well as a comprehensive index of articles on the direct selling industry.read more »

 In the 1980s and 1990s, many states realized that the pyramid statutes should be reserved for chasing after pyramid schemes.
 A number of states concluded that the multilevel marketing industry was a legitimate industry, but one that needed statutory consumer safeguards.
 Thus, a number of states, including Massachusetts, Georgia, Louisiana, Wyoming, Maryland and the Commonwealth of Puerto Rico, adopted MLM distribution statutes.
 Some states, such as New Mexico and South Dakota, which adopted legislation later found that the administration of the statute was in fact burdensome for the state and repealed their MLM registration requirements.

-Five states have enacted laws which specifically regulate multilevel marketing companies.
-They are Georgia, Louisiana, Maryland, Massachusetts and Wyoming.
-(Puerto Rico has similar legislation.)
-These state laws define a multilevel distribution company as:
+Six states led the way enact laws which specifically regulate multilevel marketing companies, including some requiring actual state registrations.
+They are Georgia, Louisiana, Maryland, Massachusetts, Montana and Wyoming.
+(Puerto Rico has parallel legislation, and several more states have enacted similar multilevel regulation, including Texas, Utah, Washington, etc.) Representative state laws define a multilevel distribution company as:

 Any person, firm, corporation or other business entity which sells, distributes or supplies for valuable consideration, goods or services through independent agents, contractors or distributors, at different levels wherein participants in the marketing program may recruit other participants, and wherein commissions, cross-commissions, bonuses, refunds, discounts, dividends or other considerations in the program are or may be paid as a result of the sale of such goods and services or the recruitment, actions or performances of additional participants.